cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   - ABCI.
 - Expected precondition:
   - An `EndBlock` message is received from the consensus engine.
-  - The Staking module has an up-to-date list of validator updates for every consumer chain registered.
+  - The provider Staking module has an up-to-date list of validator updates for every consumer chain registered.
 - Expected postcondition:
   - For every consumer chain with `chainId`
-    - A list of validator updates is retrieved from the Staking module and aggregated to the list of pending updates for the consumer chain with `chainId`, i.e., `pendingUpdates[chainId]`.
+    - A list of validator updates is retrieved from the provider Staking module and aggregated to the list of pending updates for the consumer chain with `chainId`, i.e., `pendingUpdates[chainId]`.
     - If the list of pending updates is not empty and there is a CCV channel with status `VALIDATING` for the the consumer chain with `chainId`, then
       - a `VSCPacketData` is created, with `updates = valUpdates`;
       - a packet with the created `VSCPacketData` is sent on the channel associated with the consumer chain with `chainId`.
 - Error condition:
   - A CCV channel for the consumer chain with `chainId` exists and its status is not set to `VALIDATING`.

-> **Note**: The expected precondition implies that the Staking module MUST update its view of the validator sets for each consumer chain before `EndBlock()` in the CCV module is invoked.
-A solution is for the Staking module to update its view during `EndBlock()` and then, the `EndBlock()` of the Staking module MUST be executed before the `EndBlock()` of the CCV module.
+> **Note**: The expected precondition implies that the provider Staking module MUST update its view of the validator sets for each consumer chain before `EndBlock()` in the CCV module is invoked.
+A solution is for the provider Staking module to update its view during `EndBlock()` and then, the `EndBlock()` of the provider Staking module MUST be executed before the `EndBlock()` of the CCV module.

 <!-- omit in toc -->
 #### **[CCV-PCF-ACKVSC.1]**